noahrubin989/fred-economic-pipeline/README.md

 - **Series titles stored in the database, not hardcoded in the app** — the dashboard reads human-readable labels from a `series_metadata` table populated directly from FRED's own metadata.
 Adding a new series to the ingestion list is the only step needed for it to show up correctly labeled everywhere.
 - **Raw index-level comparisons can be misleading** — some macro series (e.g. CPI across countries) use different base years, so comparing raw levels rather than growth rates can produce a misleading picture.
 Worth keeping in mind when extending this analysis.
 - **Scope** — this project intentionally stays focused on Australia rather than expanding indefinitely across countries or indicators.
 A small, well-understood set of series is more useful than a large, shallow one.
+- **The SQLite database is committed to the repo, against the usual "don't commit generated data" rule** — this is a deliberate exception made for deployment.
+Streamlit Community Cloud clones the repo fresh on each deploy, and since `data/*.db` was gitignored, the hosted app had no database to read from and failed on startup.
+Force-adding the `.db` file (`git add -f`) gives the hosted app something to serve without requiring the FRED API key to be re-run as a cloud secret.
+For a larger or frequently-changing dataset, the better long-term fix would be running the ingestion script on app startup (or on a schedule) rather than committing the database itself.

 ## Future work